acezen/Coursera-Algorithms/README.md

 # Coursera-Algorithms
-This repo includes my solutions to [Algorithms course on coursera](https://www.coursera.org/learn/introduction-to-algorithms) Full score for each assignment and a brief explanation in `assignment/README`
+This repo includes my solutions to [Algorithms course on coursera](https://www.coursera.org/learn/introduction-to-algorithms) And a brief description to each solution.

 ## Percolation